cs3b/ai-ruby-agent-sdk/docs-dev/project/current/v.0.2.0/docs/unified-workflow-guide.md

 7.  **Self-Reflect (`self-reflect`)**: Review session progress, update documentation (guides, ADRs), and capture learnings.
 8.  **Prepare Release (`lets-release`)**: Follow the release process, using the `prepare-release` structure.
 Refer to the updated `prepare-release-documentation.md` for guidance on required artifacts based on release type.

-## Release Documentation
-- The structure in `docs-dev/guides/prepare-release/v.x.x.x/` remains, but its usage is clarified in `docs-dev/guides/prepare-release/prepare-release-documentation.md`.
-Not all directories are required for every release type (e.g., `codemods` likely only for major releases).

 ## Consistency
 - Use `backlog`, `current`, `done` consistently.